Pold87/AB-interface-Blockchain-module/README.md

-# ARGoS-Blockchain interface
+# ARGoS-Blockchain interface: Blockchain module (Module 1)

-This module allows for creating an Ethereum network with several nodes, where each node is located in a separate Docker container.
+This blockchain module allows for creating an Ethereum network with several nodes, where each node is located in a separate Docker container.
 For the ARGoS-Blockchain interface, the interaction with the Ethereum nodes is done via C++, using the code in the following repository: